GeorgeWebDevCy/tcnapp-connector/readme.txt

 * Visit **TCN Platform → Deployment Checklists** for preflight checks covering the Password Login API routes.
 * Authentication quick hits called out on the page:
   * Protected endpoints expect an `Authorization: Bearer` token unless the route explicitly states it is public.
-  * Retrieve bearer tokens from `POST /wp-json/gn/v1/login` with a valid WordPress username, email, and password.
+  * Retrieve bearer tokens from `POST /wp-json/gn/v1/login` with a valid WordPress username or email address and password.
   * Confirm the authenticated account is active and not blocked by membership or capability plugins before testing protected routes.
   * When Cloudflare or other proxies sit in front of the site, verify the `Authorization` header reaches PHP unchanged.